 On test day, your two best math strategies are plugging in answers and plugging in numbers.
 With these strategies, even if you’re unsure how to solve a problem, you can still attempt to work it out, ultimately increasing your chances of choosing the right answer.
 Both of these strategies work particularly well for algebraic problems that ask you to manipulate or solve variables.

 It’s passages galore on the ACT English, Reading, and Science sections!
 But before we dive into possible reading strategies, let's look at the different skills each section tests:

 - English tests your understanding of grammar, style, and flow.

 - Reading tests your overall reading comprehension and vocab knowledge.

 - Science tests your ability to correctly interpret data and understand scientific concepts and hypotheses.

 There's only one highly recommended passage-reading method for English, and that's the graf-by-graf method.
-In this strategy, you'll read passages on a paragraph-by-paragraph basis, answering questions for one paragraph at a time.
-This method is ideal for ACT English as it lets you simultaneously comprehend the context of the passage and note any glaring technical errors.
+With this strategy, you'll read passages paragraph by paragraph, and answer questions for one paragraph at a time.
+This method is ideal for ACT English since it lets you digest the content of the passage while also taking note of any glaring technical errors.

 There are three possible passage-reading strategies for the Reading section of the ACT:

 - Read the questions and then skim the passage (highly recommended)